Unnamed Island, Baird Bay

-Unnamed island, Baird Bay (also identified as Section 181, Hundred Wrenfordsley, County Robinson) is an island located in South Australia within Baird Bay about 32 km south by west of the town of Streaky Bay on the west coast of Eyre Peninsula.
+Unnamed island (also identified as Section 181, Hundred Wrenfordsley, County Robinson) is an island located in South Australia within Baird Bay about 32 km south by west of the town of Streaky Bay on the west coast of Eyre Peninsula.
 The island has enjoyed protected area status since 1967 and it has been part of the Baird Bay Islands Conservation Park since 1972.

 Description

 The unnamed island in Baird Bay is an island located at the northern end of Baird Bay about 10 km north-west of the town of Baird Bay and about 32 km south by west of the town of Streaky Bay on the west coast of Eyre Peninsula in South Australia.
 The island consists of a calcarenite platform which slopes via a "compacted scree" to a beach that surrounds the island on all sides apart from the south side where wave action has formed a ledge.
 The island is connected to the mainland by a spit which dries at "extreme low tide" to form a means of access to the island.